-Graphics, a two-year program, trains students in the areas of offset printing and computer design.
-The hands-on training in this program will help develop your creative as well as mechanical talent.
+Graphics, a two-year program, in which students train in the areas of offset printing and computer design.
+The hands-on training in this program will help develop your creative as well as technical talent.
+Class projects utilize real-world scenarios and provide hands-on experience with the latest Adobe products taking design concepts all the way from idea to production.
+Students will create a portfolio of their work to take with them when they exit the program.
 In Graphics, students work to develop these skill areas:

 • Computer design and layout